robjwells/robjwells.github.io/posts/2017/04/2017-04-17-indd-pdf-sizes.md

      class="pull-right"
      alt="A low-quality image of a Morning Star arts page.">

 Let’s take Tuesday’s arts page as our example.
 It’s pretty basic: two small images and a medium-sized one, two drop shadows, one transparency and a fair amount of text.
+(That line of undermatter in the lead article was corrected before we went to print.)

 But exporting using InDesign’s lowest-quality PDF preset creates a 715kB file.
 The images are small and rendered at a low DPI, so they’re not inflating the file.